pyamsoft/git-ssh/README.md

 optional arguments:
   --ssh CONFIG          Name identified of a config file in the ${config_dir}
-  --config-dir DIRECTORY
-                        Directory to store and search for config files --create-config NAME:SSH_KEY_PATH
+  --create-config NAME:SSH_KEY_PATH
                         Create a new ssh config using NAME:SSH_KEY_PATH --remove-config NAME  Remove an existing config by NAME